birdandhike.com logo

 African Mustard (Malcolmia africana)

-Purple flowers and leaves with hairs
+Developing purple flowers and stems with hairs

 African Mustard (Malcolmia africana)